 Before we show you what to say in an email with your resume, let’s cover a few quick tips that’ll set you up for success:

 - Find out who's going to be the recipient of your email.
 Try to find the hiring manager's contact details so you can address them by name.
 A slightly more personal approach can decrease the chance of your resume being forgotten or disposed of.
+In fact, did you know that small businesses account for 99.9% of all firms in the US?
+Tailoring your email to their needs—such as addressing the hiring manager by name—can significantly improve your chances of getting noticed.

 - Remember that your email address needs to be professional.
 Emails like julezizcoolz@yahoo may've been cool in 2005, but not anymore.
 Instead, create a professional email address that consists of your first and last name.